aarong/feedme-server-core/README.md

 Emitted when the server state changes from `starting` or `started` to `stopping`.

+If the server is transitioning from `started` to `stopping`, then a `disconnect` event is emitted for each previously-connected client before the `stopping` event is emitted.

+Arguments passed to the listeners:
-If the stoppage resulted from a call to `server.stop()` then listeners are invoked with no arguments.

-If the stoppage resulted from a transport error condition then listeners are passed an `Error` object of the form `err.message = "FAILURE: ..."`.
+1. `err` (Optional Error) indicates the reason for the stoppage.
+If the stoppage resulted from a call to `server.stop()`, then the argument is omitted.
+If the stoppage resulted from a transport error, then `err` takes the form `err.message === "FAILURE: ..."`.

-When the server transitions to `stopping`, any outstanding `HandshakeResponse`, `ActionResponse`, `FeedOpenResponse`, and `FeedCloseResponse` objects are neutralized.
-Their `success()` and `failure()` methods will run successfully but will do nothing.

-Before the server transitions to `stopping`, a series of `disconnect` events are emitted referencing each previously-connected client.
-These events are emitted with the same error argument (or lack thereof) as the `stopping` event.

 #### stop

 Emitted when the server state changes from `stopping` to `stopped`.

+Arguments passed to the listeners:
-If the stoppage resulted from a call to `server.stop()` then listeners are invoked with no arguments.

-If the stoppage resulted from a transport error condition then listeners are passed an `Error` object of the form `err.message = "FAILURE: ..."`.
+1. `err` (Optional Error) indicates the reason for the stoppage.
+If the stoppage resulted from a call to `server.stop()`, then the argument is omitted.
+If the stoppage resulted from a transport error, then `err` takes the form `err.message === "FAILURE: ..."`.

 #### connect